fl0wo/wallet-simulator/README.md

 # Wallet Simulator

-A simple class to simulate a cryptocurrency wallet in Node.js
+A ZERO-dependency class to simulate a cryptocurrency wallet in Node.js

 ## Installation
 ```